Kalyanam Mudhal Kadhal Varai

-The show stars Priya Bhavani Shankar (who later replaced by Chaitra Reddy) with Amit Bhargav in the lead roles, Whilst Nivahsni Shyam in the supporting role.
+The show stars Priya Bhavani Shankar (who was later replaced by Chaitra Reddy) with Amit Bhargav in the lead roles, Whilst Nivahsni Shyam in the supporting role.
 The show was directed by Thai Selvam and has dialogues written by Marudhu Shankar.
 The music is composed by Arun Prabhakar.
-The show is completely based on the Hindi show Ye Hai Mohabbatein, which is aired on Star Plus and is partly based on Manju Kapur's novel Custody and it concluded on 27 January 2017.
+The show is completely based on the Hindi show Yeh Hai Mohabbatein, which is aired on Star Plus and is partly based on Manju Kapur's novel Custody and it concluded on 27 January 2017.

 The pair was known as #Arjiya or #Arya on social networking sites.
-Unfortunately in the end of 2016, actress Priya was quit the show due to her contract expiring, so she was replaced by newcomer actress Chaitra Reddy.
-Meanwhile the ratings tanked and the show was abruptly cancelled.
+Unfortunately in the end of 2016, actress Priya quit the show due to her contract expiring and was replaced by newcomer actress Chaitra Reddy.
+Meanwhile, the ratings tanked and the show was abruptly cancelled.
 Set in Chennai, the show follows the love story of Priya, a Malayali and Arjun, a Tamilian who lives next door as they marry each other for Pooja, their relationship blossoms.